KiburCollege/github-amanuelyosef/aman.md

 # 👋 hi teacher,

-i have finished the course🤓. what should i do next?
+i think, i have finished the course🤓. what should i do next?